e-fever/qimmutable/README.md

     // and emit rowsInserted() signal.
 ```

 When the setter is called, it will perform a synchronization by comparing with the previous input then finding out the diff.
 It will generate a list of change operations like insertion, removal and move by an average O(n) algorithm.
 And apply the changes to itself.
 It will guarantee the behaviour is almost identical to the original QML ListModel.
-Such that the UI components could react to the changes correctly.

 The data in QImmutable must be immutable (implicitly shared class).
 It could avoid unnecessary clone of data for more effective memory management.
 Moreover, determine does the data changed between immutable objects is as fast as to compare pointer.
 QImmutable make sure of immutable’s feature to achieve a faster synchonization.

 An immediate benefit of using QImmutable is the simplification of the data pipeline.
 If you need your UI to respond to changes like insertion/removal correctly, you must update the ListModel by the corresponding method explicitly.
 QImmutable combines all kinds of update methods into a single way.
 User doesn’t need to care about their differences and setup data binding by just a single connection.
+And it could allow to process a massive amount of data from another thread.

-Moreover, QImmutable could also be used as a solution for the nested list model.
+Moreover, QImmutable's ListModel is also an ideal solution as a nested list model.

+Features

+1.

 Reference: